 - Humour: is brilliant for relieving anxiety.
 Laugh as much as you can.
 Laugh at yourself.
 Play silly games with your children.
 Joke with your friends.
 Watch funny films.

 - Music: listen to music.
 Play all your favourite songs.
 Sing, dance and make yourself some great playlists.
 Music helps to soothe our bodies and reduce stress.
-You’ll need to grin and bear all the different music tastes in the household!

 - Pets: if you have pets, stroke them, cuddle them (if they allow you to) and play with them.
 Pets have a wonderful way of soothing you.